Mega Man: Mega Man X

 Capcom wanted a redesign in graphics and control as the Mega Man series moved from the NES to the SNES, prompting the creation of the Mega Man X series in 1993.
-Set in the future, this series follows the story of Mega Man's successor, X, a new, advanced robot that has complete free will over his actions, thoughts and feelings.
-This character, also a creation of Dr. Light, was put into suspended animation and uncovered 100 years in the future by a researcher named Dr. Cain.
+Set years in the future, this series follows the story of Mega Man's successor, X, a new advanced robot that has complete free will over his actions, thoughts and feelings.
+X, a creation of Dr. Light, was put into suspended animation and uncovered 100 years in the future by a researcher named Dr. Cain.

 The Mega Man X series features more detailed 16-bit graphics and greater freedom of movement.
 In the Mega Man X series, the characters grow in abilities and power as the game progresses.
+While the gameplay loop and combat is largely similar to the Classic Mega Man series, Mega Man X series differs from its increased emphasis on mobility, with X being able to dash and reach higher places through the use of his various armors gained throughout the games, as well as its more mature story than its predecessor.

-As the series progressed, various other player characters have appeared, such as fellow Maverick Hunter Zero who was created by Dr. Wily of the Classic series, OVER-1, created jointly by Dr. Light and Dr. Cossack, and Axl, a Reploid with an adolescent personality who has the ability to shape-shift into other Reploids.
+As the series progressed, various other player characters have appeared, such as fellow Maverick Hunter Zero who was created by Dr. Wily of the Classic series, and Axl, a Reploid with an adolescent personality who has the ability to shape-shift into other Reploids.
 Zero would later star in his own spin-off series, Mega Man Zero.

-The series was originally intended to conclude with Mega Man X5, however, its storyline was continued with three additional installments (Mega Man X6, Mega Man X7, Mega Man X8), the last of which ended with a cliffhanger.
+The series was originally intended to conclude with Mega Man X5, which will lead to the Mega Man Zero series, however, as Inafune began work on the Zero series, its storyline was continued by Capcom without his supervision, with three additional installments (Mega Man X6, Mega Man X7, Mega Man X8), releasing in 2001, 2003, and 2004 respectively, causing confusion in the games' official timeline.
+Mega Man X8 ended with a cliffhanger and the series went on hiatus afterwards, leaving it without a conclusion.